YinJC/uk-tex-faq/FAQ-fuzzy-T1.md

----
-layout: page
-title: Fonts go fuzzy when you switch to T1
+# Fonts go fuzzy when you switch to T1
----